 While he seemed to prefer boats, he would tackle any subject.
 Shown below are some of his works.

 Two of the pictures below are about the Hugh D’Arcy poem, “The Face on the Barroom Floor.”

 You can read the entire poem on our page, here.

-Click any image to enlarge, and then use the arrows to scroll left-right through the gallery.
+Click any image to enlarge and see names, and then use the arrows to scroll left-right through the gallery.